 Taiichi Ohno worked his way up to the machine shop manager and eventually became a director.
 During this time, he identified seven key areas of waste that contributed to reduced performance at the company.
 In particular, they faced issues of overproduction and raw material stockpiling, which created waste when consumer demand would fluctuate.
 So Ohno needed to create a system to signal when a new product was required, that could be shared with the production line and the raw materials supplier at just the right time…

 Cards weren't just used for cars - but every material in the production process had its own Kanban card so that suppliers would work off the same system.
 This reduced stockpiling, improved efficiency, and provided visibility throughout the whole supply chain.
 By 1964, the Kanban system spread throughout the whole company and was used across all processes at Toyota.
 It eventually led to the larger Toyota Production system, which you can read more about in our Toyota Production System book summary of the same name, or watch a video about as part of our Process Optimization Methodologies presentation template framework explainer.
-This all helped turn Toyota into the major automaker it is today, neck and neck with Volkswagen as the world's largest car company with hundreds of billions in sales.

 How Kanban boards workd

 These days, the Kanban system isn't executed with physical notecards.
 Kanban was eventually adopted by the software industry and is often used with the Lean or Agile project management method.
 Agile is an iterative project management style, where the manager breaks a big project into smaller projects that are planned, designed, built, and tested individually to ship faster.
 Because Agile is a project management philosophy, and Kanban is a project management tool, the two can be used simultaneously and even incorporated with the Scrum methodology to work on a group of tasks in a short period known as a sprint.
 (Source)